If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Fumagillin is a popular fumigant used to treat beehives and honeybee colonies for Nosema.
 It is the best available treatment for Nosema in honey bees.
 It is a compound derived from a fungi that occurs naturally in the soil and organic matter that is decaying.
 The compound is sold under various brand names including Fumagillin-B and Fumidil-B. It is mixed with feed or water and given to bees.
 Ingestion of Fumagillin results in stopping the growth and multiplication of spores in the guts of bees.
 It is important to note that Fumagillin does not kill the Nosema spores it comes into contact with.

 Applying Fumagillin requires strict adherence to the instructions on the label.
-Over application can be injurious to both bees and beehive products.
+Over-application can be injurious to both bees and beehive products.
 Under-application gives results that are below par.

 Alternatives to Fumagillin

-Further research in alternatives to Fumagillin is needed.
+Further research into alternatives to Fumagillin is needed.
 Beekeepers can contribute to such research by allowing trials on their honey bee colonies and by donating other resources to the research studies.
-The results are beneficial to both the researching teams, beekeepers and agriculture authorities that share the information with other beekeepers.
+The results are beneficial to the researching teams, beekeepers and agriculture authorities that share the information with other beekeepers.

 2. Honey B Healthy Nosema

 HoneyBHealthy® is a solution of emulsified lemongrass and some spearmint oil.
 The product is sold to beekeepers for control of Nosema and has worked for some.
 They feed their bees the product in solution.
-Syrup is the best method of getting bees to consume some of the HoneyBHealthy®.
+The syrup is the best method of getting bees to consume some of the HoneyBHealthy®.
 Unfortunately, scientific data to confirm the efficacy of the product when used against Nosema is not readily available.

 3. ApiHerb and Vita Feed Gold

 Two closely related products used in Western Europe to control Nosema, are ApiHerb and Vita Feed Gold.
 They are effective and have data to back their claims.
 Vita Feed Gold is sold as an enhanced liquid feed for use with honey bees.
-The company that makes the feed also has a product called Vita Feed Green that is great for control of chalk brood and fortifying honey bee colonies.
+The company that makes the feed also has a product called Vita Feed Green that is great for the control of chalkbrood and fortifying honey bee colonies.
 It contains various essential oils.
 ApiHerb is made and sold by the company that also makes Apilife Var for the control of Varroa mites in honey bee colonies.

 Central Europe has a product called Nozevit that beekeepers use to keep Nosema from infecting their honey bee colonies.
 It is great for use in wintering bees.
-The product contains extracts from bark of trees.
+The product contains extracts from the bark of trees.
 These products used in Europe are also suitable for use in the USA, where they are approved by the FDA.

 How to Treat Nosema Infestation Naturally

 Nosema infections are best dealt with using Fumagillin.
 It is the most effective treatment for the fungal disease.
-In addition to Fumagillin however, various other natural treatments have been tried over time.
+In addition to Fumagillin, however, various other natural treatments have been tried over time.
 They have given varying degrees of efficacy against the disease.
-Using treatments other than Fumagillin for Nosema control, ensures that the fungus does not develop resistance to one treatment.
+Using treatments other than Fumagillin for Nosema control ensures that the fungus does not develop resistance to one treatment.
 It also helps give beekeepers with concerns about Fumagillin showing up in beehive products, some options they can use to keep Nosema under control.
 Using natural treatments in addition to Fumagillin to control Nosema in honey bees, allows for customization of treatments too.

-Plants produce a wide range of compounds in their barks and sap.
+Plants produce a wide range of compounds in their bark and sap.
 They present the best place to look for natural treatments.
 In beekeeping, plants are used in many treatments for various diseases and parasites.
 They can also be used to deter pests from coming into the beehive.
 The plants are used in various forms including extracts such as essential oils.

 Thymol and resveratrol from the skins of red grapes are very promising treatments.
 Thymol comes with the added advantage of suppressing fungal growth in honey bee feeders.
 It is also effective against a range of other parasites and pests of honey bees such as mites.
-In trials conducted by researchers, thymol keeps beating other natural products in its efficacy controlling Nosema.
+In trials conducted by researchers, thymol keeps beating other natural products in its efficacy in controlling Nosema.